-62% (8/13) of breeding locations supported active breeding colonies in both the 2012-13 and 2013-14 survey periods (Table 6).
-New breeding locations that were not active in the 2012-13 period include an island in the Muldungawa Salt Lakes (227 Silver Gull nests) and Goat Island (6 Royal Spoonbill nests).
+62% (8/13) of breeding locations supported active breeding colonies in both the 2012-13 and 2013-14 survey periods (Table 5).
+Breeding locations that were not active in the 2012-13 period include an island in the Mulgundawa Salt Lakes (227 Silver Gull nests) and Goat Island (near Clayton Bay in the lakes: 6 Royal Spoonbill nests).

 Temporal patterns in species breeding activity were similar across the two survey periods.
-For example, ibis colonies were active in all Spring and early Summer surveys, but were inactive by February in 2013 and 2014.
-Pied Cormorant nesting occurred from December onwards, and Australian Pelican breeding activity was observed in all surveys (excluding the February 2014 survey when thick cloud cover prevented observation of Southern Coorong Islands).
+For example, ibis colonies were active in all spring and early summer surveys, but were inactive by February in 2013 and 2014.
+Pied Cormorant nesting occurred from December onwards, and Australian Pelican breeding activity was observed or confirmed in all surveys (excluding the February 2014 survey when thick cloud cover prevented observation of Southern Coorong Islands).

-Royal Spoonbill nests were detected in low numbers in the lakes (≤26 nests in total) in each survey period.
-Fairy Tern colonies were not detected across the entire 2012-2014 survey period using the aerial survey method, even when the aircraft flew over nesting sites that were known to be to active.
+Royal Spoonbill nests were detected in low numbers in the lakes ( $\leq 26$ nests in total) in each survey period.
+Fairy Tern colonies were not detected across the entire 2012-14 survey period using the aerial survey method, even when the aircraft flew over nesting sites that were known to be to active.

-Both ibis species nested in larger numbers in 2013 compared to 2012 (Table 5).
-Nearly twice as many straw-necked lbis nests were observed in 2013 compared to 2012 (3664 nests and 1957 nests respectively).
+Both ibis species nested in larger numbers in 2013 compared to 2012 (Table 6).
+Nearly twice as many Straw-necked Ibis nests were observed in 2013 compared to 2012 (3664 nests and 1957 nests respectively).